Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

 Despite Chile’s openness to new products and technology, Chilean businesspeople tend to be far more conservative and cautious than the average U.S. businessperson.
-U.S. companies should consider this when entering the market and adjust sales expectations accordingly.
+U.S. companies should take this into consideration when entering the market and adjust sales expectations accordingly.
 While the Chilean Government is committed to streamlining certain processes, U.S. companies will find that operating in Chile requires patience and a tolerance for delays associated with government-mandated paperwork and obtaining various approvals and permits.

 A key to competing successfully is finding the right in-country partner.
 It is extremely difficult for a foreign entity to successfully do business in Chile without having either a direct presence in the market or a local partner.
 A good agent or distributor can use business and/or social connections to open doors and overcome regulatory, as well as cultural and language barriers.